-If the 'OUT OF CAL RANGE' error persists when calibrating EC, check you are using the correct EC Calibration Standard and that the Probe Sleeve is fitted and tight.
+If the 'OUT OF CAL RANGE' error persists when calibrating EC, check you are using the correct EC Calibration Standard and that the wiper is fitted.

 If the 'OUT OF CAL RANGE' error persists when calibrating pH, check you are using the correct pH Calibration Standard for the calibration point selected.